 - According to Holly, Tottenham Hotspur counts as a euphemism for shit.

-- Red Dwarf also gave us "Smeg!" which was intended to be this but turned out to have an obscene real meaning.
+- This series also gave us "Smeg!" which was intended to be this but turned out to have an obscene real meaning.

 - The episode of Doctor Who, "A Town Called Mercy", has the Doctor stating that he speaks horse .
 He rides a horse out past the outskirts of town in order to find a crashed space ship, conversing with it the whole way, his side of the conversation giving the viewer the idea that the horse has a bit of an attitude.
 At one point the horse whinnies, and the Doctor replies "Oi, don't swear!"